herebefrogs/forex-hockey/README.md

 - This is a multitouch game: don't hesitate to use all your fingers to grab as many pucks as possible at the same time.
 Don't hesitate to "kung-fu" your opponent's fingers too!
 - For better experience on iPad:
   - disable Multitasking Gestures under Settings > General.
 You may trigger a Pinch or Swipe Up gesture if you use four fingers or more.
 Nothing ruins a game like being sent back to the Home Screen!
-  - add Rate Hockey to the Home Screen by clicking the Action button in Safari.
+  - add Forex Hockey to the Home Screen by clicking the Action button in Safari.
 You will maximize the playfield by getting rid of Safari's location and tab bars.

 Getting started
 ---------------